isa-nurbek/leet-code-challenges/Recursion/03-Hard/04-Generate Div Tags/README.md

 <details>
 <summary><b>Hint 3</b></summary>

-Using the rules defined in Hint #2, write a recursive algorithm that generates all possible valid strings.
-You'll need to keep track of how many opening and closing tags each partial string has available (at each recursive call), and you'll simply follow the rules outlined in Hint #2.
+Using the rules defined in `Hint #2`, write a recursive algorithm that generates all possible valid strings.
+You'll need to keep track of how many opening and closing tags each partial string has available (at each recursive call), and you'll simply follow the rules outlined in `Hint #2`.
 Once a string has no more opening and closing tags available, you can add it to your final list of strings.
 Your first call to the function will start with an empty string as the partial string and with `number_of_tags` as the number of opening and closing tags available.
 For example, after you add an opening tag to a partial string, you'll recursively call the function like this:
 `recursive_function(partial_string_with_extra_opening_tag, opening_tags - 1, closing_tags)`

 </details>